geospace-code/georinex/README.md

 ```

-### read Rinex
+### read RINEX

-This convenience function reads any possible Rinex 2/3 OBS/NAV or .nc
+This convenience function reads any possible RINEX 2/3 OBS/NAV or .nc
 file:

 ```python